 While the breeds mentioned above typically make good guard dogs, it is not their ancestry that makes them well-suited for guard dog work – it is the combination of physical and psychological traits that they possess, which make them good at keeping their owners safe.

-In fact, many other dogs – including mixed breeds – can make excellent guard dogs if they exhibit the necessary traits.
-Some of the most important include:
+In fact, many other dogs – including mixed breeds – can make excellent guard dogs for families if they exhibit the necessary traits.

-→ Good guard dogs are typically large.
+→ Good family guard dogs are typically large.
 Many of the best guard dogs, such as English mastiffs and Great Danes, deter criminals with their size alone.
 However, guard dogs needn’t be 200 pounds to look intimidating, and most dogs of about 80 to 100 pounds are large enough to discourage those who would do you harm.

 → Good guard dogs usually bond strongly with their family.
-Many good guard dog breeds tend to love their owner and family intensely, while keeping strangers at arm’s length.
+Many good guard dog breeds tend to love their owner and family intensely while keeping strangers at arm’s length.
 This is part of the reason they are willing to put themselves in harm’s way to protect their families.
 Rottweilers, Dobermans, German shepherds and Cane Corsos are some of the best examples, and they all tend to love spending time with their family more than anything else in life.

-→ Good guard dogs should usually be very intelligent.
+→ Good family protection dogs should usually be very intelligent.
 Only sharp canines can be trained sufficiently for guard dog work, so you’ll notice that most good guard dog breeds are quite smart.
 Intelligence also helps these dogs to distinguish between those things that are a threat and those that are not.

 Not all guard dogs will exhibit each of these traits, but the best ones will usually possess the majority of those listed above.
 Just be sure to consider your needs carefully before making your selection.